 If your phone has the Preferred Network Type option, it should be able to switch between bands, 5G/4G LTE, quickly and easily.

-If you do not have the option, hopefully one of the steps below allow you to turn off 5G.
+If you do not have the option, hopefully, one of the steps below will allow you to turn off 5G.

 3 Ways To Turn Off 5G Google Pixel 5